Russian Meat Patties - Kotlety

 Step 8

-Here the ones from the oven, a little drier but just as tasty.
+These are the oven-baked patties, a bit drier but just as tasty.

 Russian Meat Patties - Kotlety - Step 8